Oracle Backend for Microservices and AI

 • OKE Cluster Access information e.g. how to generate the kubeconfig information.

-• Oracle Backend for Spring Boot and Microservices Passwords.
+• Oracle Backend for Microservices and AI Passwords.

 The assigned passwords (either auto generated or provided by the installer) can be viewed in the OCI Console (ORM homepage).
 Click on Application Information in the OCI ORM Stack.